kata-ai/kata-platform-docs/docs/nl-studio/tutorials.md

 ## Training NLU

 Training your NLU model will make your chatbot smarter.
-In this guide, we'll show how to improve your NLU model by training it with conversation data.
+In this tutorial, we'll show how to improve your NLU model by training it with conversation data.

 [View Tutorial](/nl-studio)